microsoft/SynapseML/website/docs/features/causal_inference/about.md

 ### Causal Inference and Double machine learning
 The gold standard approach to isolating causal questions is to run an experiment that randomly assigns the treatment to some customers.
-Randomization eliminates any relationship between the confounders and the probability of treatment, so any differences between treated and untreated customers can only reflect the direct causal causal effect of the treatment on the outcome (treatment effect).
+Randomization eliminates any relationship between the confounders and the probability of treatment, so any differences between treated and untreated customers can only reflect the direct causal effect of the treatment on the outcome (treatment effect).
 However, in many cases, treatments experiments are either impossible or cost prohibitive.
 As a result, we look toward causal inference methods that allow us to estimate the treatment effect using observational data.